What is a VPAT? What You Need to Know About VPATs & ACRs

 Why are there different editions of the VPAT?

-There are four different editions of the VPAT.
-This allows for ICT manufacturers and vendors to create an ACR that is relevant to their target markets and contract requirements.
-When questioned about VPAT certification, you may be asked about one of the below VPAT editions:
+The four different editions of the VPAT allow for ICT manufacturers and vendors to create an ACR that is relevant to their target markets and contract requirements.
+When questioned about VPAT certification, you may be asked about one of these VPAT editions:

-- VPAT 2.4 EU: EN 301 549 — the European Union’s “Accessibility requirements suitable for public procurement of ICT products and services in Europe”
+- VPAT 2.5 EU Edition: EN 301 549 — the European Union’s “Accessibility requirements suitable for public procurement of ICT products and services in Europe”

-- VPAT 2.4 INT: Incorporates all three of the above standards
+- VPAT 2.5 International (INT) Edition : Incorporates all three of the above standards

 How do I complete a VPAT document?